 As an artist

-Jarod Hickman is a UI/UX designer currently studying at Mason Gross School of the Arts at Rutgers University with a background in design, printmaking, and bookmaking.
-He was raised in Bedminster NJ, and currently resides in New Brunswick NJ.
+Jarod Hickman is a UI/UX designer who studied at Mason Gross School of the Arts at Rutgers University with a background in design, printmaking, and bookmaking.
+He was raised in Bedminster, NJ, which is where he currently resides.

 Jarod brings a diverse skill set to his creative practice.
-His work often explores human perception, particularly how it can be altered or distorted through various mediums.

-His work often explores human perception—particularly how it can be altered, manipulated, or distorted through various mediums.
+His work often explores human perception, particularly how it can be altered, manipulated, or distorted through various mediums.
 Blending traditional and digital processes, Jarod is interested in how design can shape emotional and psychological experiences.
 Whether through interactive interfaces or tactile printed materials, his work aims to invite reflection, curiosity, and connection.
 He is especially drawn to the relationship between technology, the body, and the senses, and how intentional design can create more empathetic, accessible, and immersive experiences.